 Here is an example of NVidia’s seven-month consolidation trend before an explosive uptrend.
 Notice how the price kept a tight range for seven months before taking off.
 The trendline is drawn to illustrate this consolidation period.

-Combining the timeframe and the trend direction, you can accurately categorize the current and historical stock market trends.
+By combining the timeframe and trend direction, you can accurately categorize the current and historical stock market trends.
 Below, you can see over the last three years, the S&P 500 index has experienced a short-term downtrend (the Covid Crash), a long-term uptrend (the Covid Recovery), and a medium-term down-trend in 2022.

 In addition to these more general trends, there have been various consolidations.
 Consolidations occur when prices remain within a tight range and demonstrate neither an uptrend nor a downtrend.
-These consolidation periods can last for days, weeks, months, or even years, depending on the stock and market conditions.
+Depending on the stock and market conditions, these consolidation periods can last for days, weeks, months, or even years.
 Understanding how to trade stocks during these sideways periods is essential for ongoing success.

 The easiest way to identify a stock trend is to plot a simple moving average of a stock chart.
 If the stock price is above the moving average, it is in an uptrend.
 If the price is below the moving average, it is a downtrend.